dineshgowda24/blog/content/about/_index.md

 ### What can I do for you?

 - #### Systems

   - Build systems from scratch
   - Improve existing systems
   - Refactor and rewrite legacy systems
   - Data migrations
-  - Architectures like event driven, RPCs, mobile and web backend
+  - Architectures like event-driven, RPCs, mobile and web backend

 ### Tech stacks that I am good at